Ordnance Survey Ireland Data Privacy Notice

 Our contractors are restricted from using your data in any way other than to provide services for OSi, or services for the collaboration in which they and OSi are engaged.
 OSi requires that all contractors enter into contractual guarantees to observe security and privacy obligations as least as stringent as those set forth in this privacy statement.

-How long we hold your data for is subject to legislation and regulatory rules we must follow.
-We have consolidated these retention periods into our data retention policy, copies of which are available from our Data Protection Officer (contact details below).
+How long we hold your data for is subject to legislation and regulatory rules we must follow in accordance with the applicable retention period to the category of data processed.

 You are not obliged to provide us with your personal information.
 However, if you do not, we might not be able to carry out the services you have requested of us.